 3. My College Life Experience: The Small Town

 So the school I went to was small, compared to what it is now (it’s still small but they’ve built new buildings after I graduated).
 Plus, the college town was also relatively small.
-It was a 15-minute or more walk to the grocery store (excluding Target or Walmart) or to the bars, restaurant, and clubs.
+It was a 15-minute or more walk to the grocery store (excluding Target or Walmart) or to the bars, restaurants, and clubs.

 One particular thing I loved about the town was the center square.
 That’s where the bars, the restaurant, and specialty stores were.
 As an introvert but also private, it was an experience to just be out and about and see what the town had to offer.